looker-open-source/pylookml/lookml/docs/source/eav.rst

     #For simplicity of this example, all of the objects we're tracking will be contained in the model file, but for your needs can be split across the project.
     modelFile = proj['eav_example/eav.model.lkml']

+    # step 3 -- Set up the objects we'll be manipulating (some are just strings which will be added back to the LookML at the end)
     #the EAV source view points to our custom_profile_fields database table
     eavSource = modelFile['views']['eav_source']
     #the user profile we'll call the "flattening NDT" since that's where our flattening logic lives
     flatteningNDT = modelFile['views']['usr_profile']

-    #Step Ensure there is a hidden explore to expose the eav_souce transformations to our user_profile NDT
+    #Ensure there is a hidden explore to expose the eav_souce transformations to our user_profile NDT
     modelFile + f'''
         explore: _eav_flattener {{
             from: {eavSource.name}